Invariants of 4-manifolds from Khovanov-Rozansky link homology: A pivotal braided monoidal 2-category

 The horizontal composition of 1-morphisms is given by concatenation of words, which is strictly associative.

 \item Given a pair of $1$-morphisms $f,g\colon A\to B$, the bigraded abelian group of $2$-morphisms from $f$ to $g$ is defined to be

-Here the link diagram $\Tr(r(f),r(g)$ is constructed from the realisations $r(f)$ and $r(g)$ by reflecting $r(g)$ in a horizontal line, reversing its orientations, composing with $r(f)$ and closing off as shown in the figure\footnote{We omit to indicate realisations $r(-)$ in this and all following figures.}.
+Here the link diagram $\Tr(r(f),r(g))$ is constructed from the realizations $r(f)$ and $r(g)$ by reflecting $r(g)$ in a horizontal line, reversing its orientations, composing with $r(f)$ and closing off as shown in the figure\footnote{We omit the realizations $r(-)$ in this and all following figures.}.
 Note that this is well-defined because the Khovanov--Rozansky invariants of two link diagrams, which are planar-isotopic through link diagrams with identical Morse data, are canonically isomorphic.

 For 1-morphisms $f,g\colon A \to B$ and $k,l \colon B \to C$, the horizontal composition of 2-morphisms $\bmKhR(f,g)\otimes \bmKhR(k,l)\to \bmKhR(fk,gl)$ is defined as the homogeneous homomorphism computed as follows: